 Creating job descriptions in 6 steps

 How do you write a job description?
-The following roadmap will lead you straight to a crystal-clear job profile.
-Telling you and your employee exactly what to expect from one another.
+This step-by-step guide will help you create a clear job profile.
+Telling you and your employee exactly what to expect from each other.

 Six steps